Code-Institute-Submissions/old-town-jewels/README.md

 3. Secure checkout: We have implemented secure payment methods and encrypted data transmission to protect our customers' personal and financial information.

 By following these strategies, we hope to create a positive user experience for our customers and encourage them to shop with us again in the future.

+## For Owner
+1. Easy inventory management: We have provided tools for the owner to easily add, update, and delete products from the store's inventory.

+2. Detailed sales reports: The owner can access reports on sales data, including total revenue.